mihael-tunik/dp_with_masks/README.md

 30   >>   500s       61s
 ```

+_Update 28/03/25:_ Restore answer from dp table for second version.
+Polynomial algorithm for _min\_sum_ (based on minimum cost maximum flow).
+Computed answer for _n=1000_ in 5s on my laptop.

 ### **min_sum_3d**:
 > Given cube array $c_{ijk}$ of $n^3$ elements, choose $n$ elements each from distinct (xy, yz, xz)-planes so their sum would be minimal.